Affiliate links on Android Authority may earn us a commission. Learn more.

 - Graphics Processing Unit (GPU) — Handles graphics-related tasks, such as visualizing an app’s user interface and 2D/3D gaming.

 - Image Processing Unit (ISP) — Converts data from the phone’s camera into image and video files.

 - Digital Signal Processor (DSP) — Handles more mathematically intensive functions than a CPU.
 Includes decompressing music files and analyzing gyroscope sensor data.

 - Neural Processing Unit (NPU) — Used in high-end smartphones to accelerate machine learning (AI) tasks.
-These include voice recognition and camera processing.
+These include offline voice recognition and camera object segmentation.

 - Video encoder/decoder — Handles the power-efficient conversion of video files and formats.

 - Modems — Converts wireless signals into data your phone understands.
 Components include 4G LTE, 5G, WiFi, and Bluetooth modems.

 You may have also heard of something along the lines of a manufacturing process in the context of SoCs.
 It’s often listed as a number in nanometers (nm).
 Generally speaking, the smaller the nm size, the smaller the internal components of the SoC.
 This is better for power efficiency and compactness.
 That said, there are different methods of manufacturing that can make direct comparisons tricky.
 At the time of writing, 4nm is the smallest available manufacturing process used for smartphone SoCs.